 1960 – Six months after the Webb company begins selling houses in the fledging Sun City, Lambert changes the newspaper’s name to the Youngtown News and Sun City Sun.
 The paper also revamps its slogan: “Youngtown’s First Newspaper and Now Sun City’s First.”

-1977 – The News-Sun becomes the Daily News-Sun, publishing six days a week.
+1977 – The News-Sun becomes the Daily News-Sun, publishing on tv box android six days a week.

 1984 – The Freireichs sell the Daily News-Sun to Ottaway Newspapers Inc., a subsidiary of Dow Jones & Co.
 Inc.